sevilyilmaz/knockout-range/README.md

 #Knockout Range
 Knockout-range extension is highly inspired from Knockoutjs's numeric extension.
-It provides numeric range for HTML input elements.
+It provides natural numbers in a range.

 ## Usage
     ko.observable().extend({range: {min: 0, max: 10}})